castacks/daa_docker/README.md

 ./build_arm_images.sh yaoyuh 22.12 /home/airlab/Projects/daa/home_docker
 ```

 Several images will be built progressively.
 In case of a failure, the user can comment out some parts of the script, make necessary changes to the docker file and re-run again.
-Then previously successfully built images serve as warm start (base images) of the modified docker file.
-If the whole build procedure is finished, then there will be an image with a `99_local` suffix in the tag.
+Then previous successfully built images serve as warm start (base images) of the modified docker file.
+When the whole build procedure finishes, there will be an image with a `99_local` tag suffix.
 This is the final image that has the host user already added.
 The images built by the above example command are

 ```
 REPOSITORY                          TAG                   IMAGE ID       CREATED        SIZE